To promote justice and build a community that is more secure, productive, healthy, and hopeful by providing:

-- law training that prepares future attorneys to be skilled and principled advocates that are committed to finding innovative solutions to the cause and conditions of poverty.
+- Law training that prepares future attorneys to be skilled and principled advocates who are committed to addressing the causes and conditions of racial and economic injustice and poverty.

 The beginnings were modest.
 A bare-bones budget and donated supplies – including a single typewriter – supported a storefront office and a staff of three: Executive Director Bernida Reagan; Staff Attorney and Berkeley Law Foundation Fellow Brad Adams; and Office Manager Millie Johnson.
 The rest, as they say, is history.

-With the hard work of staff, students, Boalt faculty and board members, and the incredible support of many individuals and institutions, EBCLC has grown to become the largest provider of free legal services in the East Bay and Berkeley Law’s largest clinical offering.
+With the hard work of staff, students, Berkeley Law faculty and board members, and the incredible support of many individuals and institutions, EBCLC has grown to become the largest provider of free legal services in the East Bay and Berkeley Law’s largest clinical offering.

 East Bay Community Law Center (EBCLC) is a registered 501(c)(3) non-profit organization (Tax ID: 94-3042565).
 Access our audited financial statement here.